…una realidad sin bordes

 4 October 2019 – 2 February 2020

-In his practice, Garaicoa investigates how the city and its architecture reflects and influences society.
+In his practice, Carlos Garaicoa (born in Havanna, 1967) investigates how the city and its architecture reflects and influences society.
 Today he lives in Madrid, but he keeps returning to his home town, Havana in Cuba, where he is still active and maintains a studio.

 Havana’s unfinished and abandoned construction projects, and the lost dreams they represent, is a starting point for his meditations on how all utopias fail.
 In Havana decayed buildings from the colonial era and the early twentieth century coexist with the many truncated projects of the Cuban Revolution.
 After the fall of the Berlin Wall in 1989, Cuba became isolated and was hit by serious economic crisis, which made most construction work impossible.